 - Easy access to next generation visualization – it’s free, just grab a tablet

-- Experience true-to-scale 3D models in real-world settings, or scale to suit
+- Experience true-to-scale 3D models in real-world settings

 - Communicate design intent in intended physical environment

-- Assist distributed collaboration – securely share AR experiences via the cloud
+- Collaborate securely and share AR experiences via the cloud